 362-366 George Street North was constructed in 1865.
 Owned by George A. Cox, the block is an excellent example of a corner building constructed in the Italianate commercial style during the 1860s.
 It retains it decorative cornice and brickwork and is an important anchor building in the overall streetscape.
-It is physically, visually and historically linked to the surrounding properties through their style and date of constructed and is an integral part of the downtown commercial landscape a continuation of the three-storey commercial row that defines George Street.
+It is an integral part of the downtown commercial landscape a continuation of the three-storey commercial row that defines George Street.

-Heritage attributes: Three-storey buff brick construction; flat roof; cornice; brackets; pilasters; corbels; rounded thirdstorey windows; fenestration; ground floor storefronts; continuation of commercial row.
+Heritage attributes: Three-storey buff brick construction; flat roof; cornice; brackets; pilasters; corbels; rounded third-storey windows; fenestration; ground floor storefronts; continuation of commercial row.